Spitsbergen spring skiing expedition at 78° North. 10 days

 The departure date is set late in spring, this means that we will have full midnight sun on the entire trip.
 This means that we can leave our timepieces at home, and hike, eat and sleep when we feel like it.
 This is real freedom.
 The late spring departure also ensures we will have fairly mild temperatures and more stable weather conditions compared to an earlier spring departure.
 Temperatures are often around -5°c in the daytime and a bit lower at night, but high on the plateau we can also experience -20°c.
 We are always careful about putting up camp because even at this time of the year, Svalbard weather can change very fast.
 One day can be windy and overcast and the next can be calm with a full sun beating down on us.
 As a guest on this trip (as with all Turgleder trips) you are considered a member of an expedition and you will be asked to help out when it comes to putting up a good and comfortable winter campsite.
 Your guides will, of course, teach you everything you need to know, from the basics to their very own “secret” tricks-of-the-trade.

-The trip starts out in the same way the old explorers started their expeditions.
-With transport in small boats.
+The trip starts out in the same way the old explorers started their expeditions here.
+With transport in boats.
 These will take us to the fast ice in the fjords and straight into the wilderness.
 The boats will leave us there and as soon as the noise disappears, we are alone.
 Very few people travel to this area every year and for the next week the only sounds you can expect are the ones made by us or the sounds that come from nature itself.
-On this trip we will hike from the sea ice in the Ymer bay, where we hope to spot Ringed and Bearded seals sunbathing on the ice and maybe even the king of the arctic, the Polar bear.
-We will work our way up The Esmark glacier, to the glacier plateau of Trollheimen.
+On this trip we will hike from the sea ice in, where we hope to spot Ringed and Bearded seals sunbathing on the ice and maybe even the king of the arctic, the Polar bear.
+We will work our way up the glacier, to the glacier plateau of Trollheimen.
 This is where the pointy peaks of the mountains stick straight out of the glacier as massive nunataks.

 During the trip, your guides will manage the daily routines in such a way that everyone gets into the proper expedition rhythm.
 When this is established everyone will know what to do and how we can help each other.
 In this way the expedition can really turn into the trip of a lifetime.
 Due to the fact that this trip mainly consists of cross country skiing on different forms of ice, your guides will use different techniques to ensure safe travel and equipment for travel in areas with crevasses is part of the standard equipment.
 Equipment for dealing with an unlikely polar bear encounter is also part of the standard equipment.
 You will also have a lot of time to learn new tricks (or sharpen up old ones) from your guides, who all have long and extensive experience guiding trips in the high Arctic.